 We are an intentionally diverse group of colleagues.
-Individually, we have experienced discriminations on the basis of gender, Q+, and as part of racialized communities.
+Individually, we have experienced discriminations on the basis of gender, sexual orientation, and/or as part of racialized communities.
 Yet, we are aware that we are also the beneficiaries of colonialism, privilege and good fortune.
 We bring these realizations to how we embrace all members of our community and conduct our work.

 Our offices are situated on the traditional, ancestral, and unceded territories of the Musqueam (xʷməθkʷəy̓əm) People.
 Indigenous Peoples in Canada have long suffered at the hands of colonisers, and the governments of Canada & British Columbia.
 This continues today.
 The University of British Colombia is engaging with Musqueam (xʷməθkʷəy̓əm) and other First Nations to address this regrettable history and its ongoing legacy.
 Nevertheless, we realize that we have a very long way to go.

 We strive to be an inclusive community in that we seek to embrace diversity in its many dimensions.
 Our research methods are often collaborative, and focused on achieving equity in access to resources and in exposure to risks.
 We acknowledge the many problems of powerlessness and humanity’s limited capacity to act, and thus often seek solutions that enable diversity of knowledge, equity in process and outcomes, and hope in the long and short term.

 Some of our research seeks to inform society about more sustainable patterns of decision-making and decision outcomes, including those which counter prevailing assumptions within and beyond the academic and policy communities.
 Our research also seeks to bring to light injustices faced by marginalized populations, and to maintain focus on the most egregious crimes against the environment and humanity.
 There is much to do in academic research, professional engagement beyond academia, and through personal actions.
 We welcome ideas and invite you to use the resource links below.